 Check out our YouTube Channel!

-The Requirements: 1 essay of 300 words
+The Requirements: One essay of 300 words; two optional uploads

 While this section is also optional, there’s no reason not to take advantage of it!
 If you have a more detailed or prettier resume/CV than what the Common App can accommodate, why not upload it here?
 For students in good academic standing, this is a freebie.
 On the other hand, if you have some gaps in your resume or blips on your transcript, consider this an invitation to tell your side of the story.
 You might consider writing what we call an “additional info essay” where you shed light on the personal circumstances (like an illness or family emergency) that may have caused these inconsistencies.